Latest Updates*

 Processing time: 24–72 hours; up to 5–7 days in some cases

-Fee: Country-specific — check the fee table in the sidebar.
+Fee: Country-specific — check the fee in Official Links and Resources

 Validity: 365 days from the date of ETA grant